California Privacy Notice

-- Our parent (Lindblad Expeditions LLC), any of our affiliates (including DuVine Cycling + Adventure Co., Classic Journeys LLC and Off the Beaten Path LLC) and our subsidiaries in an effort to bring improved products and services across our family of products and services, when permissible under relevant laws and regulations;
+- Our parent, affiliates or subsidiaries (including Lindblad Expeditions LLC, DuVine Cycling + Adventure Co., Classic Journeys LLC and Off the Beaten Path LLC) in an effort to bring improved products and services across our family of products and services, when permissible under relevant laws and regulations;

-- Service providers and vendors (e.g., World Wildlife Fund, Inc.) to perform functions and provide services, such as website and database hosting and maintenance, data analytics, booking reservations and arranging accommodations, payment processing, and other activities relating to customer relationships, call monitoring, email delivery and related communication infrastructure, marketing and marketing research, error monitoring, debugging, and information technology and related infrastructure;
+- Co-branded partners (e.g., World Wildlife Fund, Inc.), service providers and vendors to perform functions and provide services, including (without limitation) booking reservations and arranging travel and accommodations, payment processing, and other activities relating to customer service, website/application and database hosting and maintenance, data analytics, call monitoring, email delivery and related communication infrastructure, marketing and marketing research, error monitoring, debugging, and information technology and related infrastructure;

 - Other third parties to whom you authorize us to share personal information in connection with services provided by us; and

 - Governmental authorities or other entities as required by law or regulation.

 We may also disclose your name, address and purchase data with third party data brokers and for list exchange purposes with other companies as part of a list cooperative membership environment, such as with Epsilon Data Management, to enable them and us to provide you with information about products or services.

 We require these third parties to maintain the privacy and security of the personal information they access and process on our behalf.
 Other than the disclosure of your name, address and purchase data information with Epsilon Data Management as part of our membership in Epsilon’s list cooperative, we do not sell or rent your personal information to unaffiliated third parties, such as sellers of goods or services, for their own business or commercial purposes.
 We may share anonymous or aggregated information with third parties to help deliver products, services and content and for other purposes.